-The technological conveniences like open and widespread internet connectivity, usage of multiple smartphones and cloud computing have acted as a coin with two sides where we can no longer ignore the risks of getting our data hacked.
-Companies all over the world are on high alert and are constantly working towards safeguarding their networks and data.
+Technological conveniences like open and widespread internet connectivity, usage of multiple smartphones and cloud computing have acted as a coin with two sides where we can no longer ignore the risks of getting our data hacked.
+Companies worldwide are on high alert and are constantly working towards safeguarding their networks and data.
 Encryption plays a crucial role in this scenario.

 Encryption comes in two main types with different uses and applications.
-Here, we will stick to the layman understanding of what encryption is how it works to protect corporate data.
-Originated from the science of cryptography, encryption implies the process of scrambling text or data into something unreadable for anyone who doesn’t possess the key to decode it.
+Here, we will stick to the layman’s understanding of what encryption is and how it works to protect corporate data.
+Originating from the science of cryptography, encryption implies the process of scrambling text or data into something unreadable for anyone who doesn’t possess the key to decode it.
 Today’s encryption complexity is greatly heightened, thanks to modern computer technology and its complicated mathematical principles.
-But this is important as the people’s ability to break codes has also been enhanced.
+But this is important as people’s ability to break codes has also been enhanced.

-So, ideally, a private encrypted message or information will apparently appear as a jumbled bunch of random alphabets and digits.
+So, ideally, a private encrypted message or information will appear as a jumbled bunch of random alphabets and digits.
 But once it’s decrypted by you with the help of a secret passcode or a key (that is sent to you separately), it will clearly show the original message.
-An encrypted data is often referred to as ciphertext and the unencrypted data is known as plaintext.
+Encrypted data is often referred to as ciphertext, and unencrypted data is known as plaintext.

-Symmetric cryptography or shared secret encryption: This is the kind that exists since ancient Egyptian times.
+This is the kind that exists since ancient Egyptian times.
 In this form of encryption, a single secret key or a shared secret is used by the person who scrambles the data or encrypts it into something undecipherable and then shares this same secret key to the recipient to unlock or decrypt the data and its algorithm.
-In this case, the same key is used to encrypt and decrypt the message or the data and hence is called symmetric encryption.
+In this case, the same key is used to encrypt and decrypt the message or the data which is called symmetric encryption.

-Asymmetric cryptography or public key encryption: Public Key cryptography was invented by Whitfield Diffie, Ralph Merkle, and Martin Hellman.
+Public Key cryptography was invented by Whitfield Diffie, Ralph Merkle, and Martin Hellman.
 In this form of encryption, they solved the age-old problem of key exchange where the same key was used for both encryption and decryption.
-Public Key cryptography or asymmetric encryption used two separate smaller keys.
+Public Key cryptography or asymmetric encryption uses two separate more minor keys.
 The key that was used to encrypt the message was made public, whereas the other private key was used by the recipient to decrypt the data.
-This way, the one who encrypts the message, and the one who decrypts the message doesn’t have to share the same key.
+This way, the one who encrypts the message and the one who decrypts the message doesn’t have to share the same key.

-Brute force is known as the most common attack on encryption where the hacker attempts to find the right key through random trials until the right key is deciphered in the process.
-Here, the complexity and the size of the key is considered the deciding factor of the encryption’s strength.
-A longer key means greater effort from the hacker’s side to unlock the encryption.
+Brute force is known as the most common attack on encryption, where the hacker attempts to find the right key through random trials until the correct key is deciphered in the process.
+Here, the key’s complexity and size are considered the deciding factor of the encryption’s strength.
+A longer key means more effort from the hacker’s side to unlock the encryption.

 Some other types of attacks also exist and are known as side-channel attacks and cryptanalysis, wherein the former type majorly tries to find a loophole in the system design or execution to succeed, and the later tries to explore a weakness in the ciphertext itself to exploit it.